 Florida's warm, humid weather and frequent rainfall create unique challenges for septic systems.
 The constant moisture can affect how quickly waste breaks down, and heavy rains can overwhelm your drain field.
 This means Florida homeowners often need to pay closer attention to their septic maintenance schedule than folks in other states.

-Most septic experts recommend pumping your tank every 3 to 5 years.
-However, this is just a starting point.
-Your actual pumping schedule depends on several important factors that we'll cover below.
+The Florida Department of Health and the EPA both recommend pumping your tank every 3 to 5 years.
+This is guidance rather than a legal requirement, and it is a starting point.
+Your actual pumping schedule depends on several important factors we'll cover below.

 The more people living in your home, the more frequently you'll need septic pumping.
 Here's a simple guide: